Bernard Freyberg, 1st Baron Freyberg: Second World War

 Freyberg is closely associated with the controversial decision to bomb the ancient monastery at Monte Cassino in February 1944.
 Freyberg, commanding the troops which fought what later became known as the Second and Third Battles of Monte Cassino, became convinced the abbey, founded in 529 AD, was being used as a military stronghold.
 The analysis of one of Freyberg's divisional commanders, Major-General Francis Tuker of the 4th Indian Infantry Division, concluded in a memo to Freyberg that, regardless of whether the monastery was occupied by the Germans, it should be demolished to prevent its occupation.
 He pointed out that with 150 ft-high walls made of masonry at least 10 ft thick, it was impossible for engineers to break in and that bombing with "blockbuster" bombs would be the only solution since 1000 lb bombs would be "next to useless".
 General Sir Harold Alexander, commander of the 15th Army Group (later the Allied Armies in Italy), agreed to the bombing (which did not employ blockbuster bombs).
 After the monastery's destruction, the ruins were occupied by German forces, which held the position until 18 May.
 Following the war, the abbot of the monastery and other monks said that German troops had not occupied the inside of the abbey and it was not being used for military purposes.

+In Trieste in May 1945, the occupation by Yugoslav forces was challenged by the 2nd New Zealand Division under Freyberg, and the city remained part of Italy.

 Post-war

-Freyberg relinquished command of the New Zealand division, on 22 November 1945 having accepted an invitation to become Governor-General of New Zealand – the first with a New Zealand upbringing.
+Freyberg relinquished command of the New Zealand division, on 22 November 1945 having accepted an invitation to become Governor-General of New Zealand.
 He left London for his new post on 3 May 1946, after being made a Knight Grand Cross of the Order of St Michael and St George.
 He retired from the army on 10 September 1946.
+On 1 January 1946 Freyberg was appointed a Knight of the Order of Saint John; his wife, Barbara, was made a Dame of the order at the same time.

 Freyberg served as Governor-General of New Zealand from 1946 until 1952.
 In this post he played a very active role, visiting all parts of New Zealand and its dependencies.
+On 4 February 1950, he was given the honour of declaring the 1950 British Empire Games open at the opening ceremony.